 If you’re unlucky, the wedding planner will attempt to overstep her role by planning every single detail with no regard for everyone else’s input.
 In this instance, you’ll need to put your foot down and make it clear who’s in charge.

-Our top bit of advice for dealing with this type of bridesmaid is to keep her busy with clear-cut tasks so she’s always feeling useful.
+Our best bit of advice for dealing with this type of bridesmaid is to keep her busy with clear-cut tasks so she’s always feeling useful.
 We also suggest keeping her in the know about the behind-the-scenes stuff you’re accomplishing, so her urge to be involved in everything is satisfied.

 The Emotional Rollercoaster